-Each lesson begins with a review of the key learning that children will need to be able to access the lesson.
+Each lesson begins with a review of four key skills to help children remember and build on prior learning.
 Children are then introduced to a new concept in small steps to ensure understanding.
-With each small step, children are given the opportunity to practise the skill bein,g taught with teacher guidance, so no one is left behind.
+With each small step, children are given the opportunity to practise the skill being taught with teacher guidance, so no one is left behind.
 Additionally, we use concrete and pictorial representations to help children to notice patterns and connections, deepening their understanding of mathematical ideas.
 At this stage, there is lots of talk and discussion which helps children to actively think about the new learning.
-Finally, when we are confident that children have understood the new learning, they are asked to complete independent work that challenges them through varied questions and problmem solving.
+Finally, when we are confident that children have understood the new learning, they are asked to complete independent work that challenges them through varied questions and problem solving.

 This approach is designed to give children a secure understanding of key concepts, laying the foundation for future learning in maths and STEM subjects.
 The time dedicated to reviewing key knowledge and basic skills improves children's fluency, freeing up cognitive resources for new learning and depth of understanding.
 Finally, the use of variation and problem solving creates resilient learners, unafraid of challenge.